Mocca101/obsidian-plugin-groups/README.md

 ## Support

-Even though I try my best to keep the Readme and documentation up to date, there may be things that I miss, such as spelling mistakes or features that could be explained more clearly.
-If you notice any of these issues, please let me know.
-Or, even better, if you are able to fix the mistakes or write clearer explanations, you can create a pull request with your changes.
-This helps me focus more on development and allows other users to benefit from improved usage documentation!

 If you find the Plugin Groups to be a useful tool, please consider supporting me through a donation via Buy Me a Coffee or starring this project on GitHub.
 Alternatively consider [Donating to the Internet Archive](https://archive.org/donate/) an awesome project, preserving and providing access to digital media and information, now and for future generations!
 Your support helps me to continue developing and maintaining this plugin.